 Because glucose splits to produce two molecules of D-Glyceraldehyde-3-phosphate, each step in the payment phase occurs twice per glucose molecule.
 Actions after 5 constitute the payment phase.

 There are two different pathways by which the glycolysis process takes place.
 One is aerobic, and the other is anaerobic.

 Aerobic glycolysis: occurs when oxygen is abundant.
 The end product is pyruvate and the production of eight ATP molecules.

 Anaerobic glycolysis: occurs when oxygen is scarce.
 The end product is lactate along with the production of two ATP molecules.

 Glycolysis through aerobic glycolysis occurs when oxygen and hydrogen atoms join together to break down glucose and facilitate energy exchange.

-It is a metabolic pathway that involves the transformation of glucose into pyruvate and the subsequent conversion of pyruvate to lactate, in the absence of oxygen.
+It is a metabolic pathway that involves the transformation of glucose into pyruvate and the subsequent conversion of pyruvate to lactate in the absence of oxygen.

-Differences in between anaerobic and aerobic glycolysis
+Differences between anaerobic and aerobic glycolysis

 The main difference between anaerobic and aerobic glycolysis is that sugar is not entirely broken down in the latter.
 Instead, it turns into lactic acid or ethyl alcohol.
 However, many animals and plants use the anaerobic pathway to produce ATP.